xalicex/kernel-debug-lab-for-virtual-box/README.md

 </p>

 9) You can check by clicking on the button `Break`.
-If it work the VM should be freezed and you should see a `nt!DbgBreakPointWithStatus` message in the command windows of windbg
+If it works, Computer B should be freezed and you should see a `nt!DbgBreakPointWithStatus` message in the command windows of windbg

 <p align="center">
 <img src="https://raw.githubusercontent.com/xalicex/kernel-debug-lab-for-virtual-box/main/09.png" width="70%" height="70%" >